Green Your Turkey Day!

 Less than three weeks 'til Thanksgiving!
 If you're having Thanksgiving right now, you might be thinking about ways to make your Thanksgiving dinner a little greener.

 - Look into getting a local free range turkey.
 You may need to order one in advance, so start making calls now!
-Lower your Thanksgiving's carbon footprint, support small farms, and buy one that was humanely raised.
-(Skipping the turkey is the most eco-friendly option, but for big family get togethers, it's not terribly realistic)
+Lower your Thanksgiving's carbon footprint and support a local farm!

 - Make as much at home as possible.
 Things like cranberry sauce often come in cans, creating more waste.
 Find some fresh cranberries and make your own sauce.
 (And if you're near cranberry bogs, get some yummy local ones!)